cypress-io/cypress/docs/source/faq/questions/using-cypress-faq.md

 ## {% fa fa-angle-right %} What is the projectId for?

-Once you {% url "setup your tests to record" runs %}, we generate a unique `projectId` for your project and automatically insert it into your `cypress.json` file.
+Once you {% url "setup your tests to record" runs-dashboard %}, we generate a unique `projectId` for your project and automatically insert it into your `cypress.json` file.

 ***The `projectId` is a 6 character string in your cypress.json:***